 Within thirty (30) days of the termination of this Agreement, Performer/Artist agrees to return or destroy all data and records belonging to TWU (the “University Records”), at TWU’s option.
 If TWU opts for Performer/Artist to destroy the University Records, Performer/Artist will provide proof of such destruction within ten (10) days of such destruction.
 Performer/Artist may retain only such information as is required by applicable record retention obligations.

 TWU strictly adheres to all statutes, court decisions and the opinions of the Texas Attorney General with respect to disclosure of public information under the Texas Public Information Act (“TPIA”), Chapter 552, Texas Government Code.
+Guest Lecturer acknowledges that contracting information (as defined in Section 552.003(7) of the Government Code) created or exchanged between the parties during the performance of this Agreement may be subject to the TPIA and may be subject to required disclosure in a publicly accessible format, even if such information is considered by Guest Lecturer as “confidential”.
 Nothing in this Agreement will be construed to prohibit disclosure of any information arising under the Agreement, including the Agreement itself, to the extent that such disclosure is required by law or valid order of a court or other governmental authority.

+If the total amount paid to Guest Lecturer under this Contract by TWU equals one hundred thousand dollars ($100,000.00) or more, Guest Lecturer must comply with applicable sections of the TPIA in the performance of this Agreement, which requires Guest Lecturer to:

+(1) preserve all contracting information related to the Agreement as provided by the records retention requirements applicable to TWU for the duration of the Agreement;

+(2) promptly provide to TWU any contracting information related to the Agreement that is in the custody or possession of Guest Lecturer on request of TWU; and

+(3) on completion of the Agreement, either:

+(A) provide at no cost to TWU all contracting information related to the Agreement that is in the custody or possession of Guest Lecturer; or

+(B) preserve the contracting information related to the Agreement as provided by the records retention requirements applicable to TWU.

+As required by the TPIA, Guest Lecturer hereby acknowledges the following:

+“The requirements of Subchapter J, Chapter 552, Government Code, may apply to this contract and the contractor or vendor agrees that the contract can be terminated if the contractor or vendor knowingly or intentionally fails to comply with a requirement of that subchapter.”

+In addition to the possible termination of the Agreement, Guest Lecturer acknowledges that failure to comply with the TPIA may also negatively affect Guest Lecturer’s eligibility to bid on future contracts with TWU.

 Performer/Artist agrees that it will comply with all federal, state, or local laws or regulations applicable to Performer/Artist’s performance under the Agreement, and agrees to obtain and maintain all permits, licenses and other approvals required in connection with the operations contemplated under the Agreement.
 Performer/Artist also agrees that pursuant to Texas Education Code §51.9335(h), in any contract for the acquisition of goods or services to which TWU is a party, any provision required by applicable law to be included in the Agreement is considered to be part of the Agreement whether or not the provision appears on the face of the Agreement, even if the Agreement contains any provision to the contrary.